 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 LY 456236 hydrochloride

-Selective mGlu1 receptor antagonist (IC50 values are 143 nM and > 10 μM for mGlu1 and mGlu5 receptors respectively).
+LY 456236 hydrochloride is a selective mGlu1 receptor antagonist (IC50 values are 143 nM and > 10 μM for mGlu1 and mGlu5 receptors respectively).
 Reduces hyperalgesic behavior induced by formalin in both mouse and rat with ED50 values of 28 and 16.3 mg/kg respectively.

 |Storage||Desiccate at RT|